 Home to the Kuku Yalanji Indigenous People and a significant part of the World Heritage Listed Daintree Rainforest, Mossman Gorge is part of the oldest, continuously surviving rainforest on Earth.

-From Indigenous culture to flora and fauna, there is so much to learn and see in the Gorge, and it’s such a beautiful place to explore.
+From Indigenous culture to flora and fauna, there is so much to learn and see in the gorge and it’s such a beautiful place to spend the day exploring.

 “The Kuku Yalanji People are the Indigenous inhabitants of the land and have a history dating back 50,000 years to the earliest human occupation of Australia.
 They are the true rainforest people, living in complete harmony with their environment.
 It is part of them and they are pat of it.
 The Kuku Yalanji culture is built around a deep respect for nature and an intimate knowledge of its cycles.
 Their knowledge has been passed down through the generations – with the members of the community having learned all they know from their elders, parts, grandparents, uncles and aunties.”